cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 ```

-If it succeeded you should see something similar:
+If successful, you should see something similar:

 ```sh
 kubectl get pods